Tom Izzo 'completely upset' about Big Ten's handling of Michigan Stadium tunnel fight

 Almost a month after the altercation that led to charges last week for seven MSU football players, the Big Ten broke its silence on the situation.
 That included the $100,000 fine that surpassed the $40,000 punishment levied to U-M basketball coach Juwan Howard for hitting a Wisconsin assistant coach in February.

-In its statement, the league said it concluded U-M “did not meet the standards of the Big Ten Conference Football Game Management Manual policy” by allowing Wolverines Gemon Green and Ja’Den McBurrows into Michigan Stadium's Lloyd Carr Tunnel at the same time as the Spartans were leaving the field after a 29-7 loss.
+In its statement, the league said it concluded U-M "did not meet the standards of the Big Ten Conference Football Game Management Manual policy."

 "The policy requires the conference member institution game host to provide adequate protection for personnel of both home and visiting teams when entering and leaving playing arenas," the Big Ten statement read.

 Tucker suspended eight players in the days after the incident, and they all missed the Spartans' final four games.
 Seven of the eight have been reinstated.
-Neither Green nor McBurrows were punished by either the conference or charged by the Washtenaw County Prosecutor’s Office.
+Neither Michigan defensive back Gemon Green nor Ja'Den McBurrows, the players seen in videos hit by MSU players, were punished by either the conference or charged by the Washtenaw County Prosecutor’s Office.

 That is among the issues for Izzo, who was on the field at Michigan Stadium before the game with his son, Steven.
 He expressed concern that the punishment was not shared equitably, also pointing to two previous incidents in the stadium's tunnel – last year against Ohio State and this season against Penn State, which occurred two weeks before the MSU game and caused Nittany Lions coach James Franklin to predict a worse situation would arise if something was not done with the tunnel management.